Linguistic homeland: Africa and Middle East

+Afroasiatic

 As Semitic is the only branch of Afroasiatic found outside Africa, northeast Africa is considered the most likely location of the Afroasiatic homeland.
 An alternative theory, based on lexical comparisons with Indo-European, proposes a Neolithic expansion from the Middle East.
 Proto-Afroasiatic is estimated to have begun to break up in the 8th millennium BCE.
 Proto-Semitic is thought to have been spoken in the Near East between 4400 and 7400 BCE, with Akkadian representing its earliest known branch.